History

 The Surrey Docks were once the heart of London’s timber trade.

-This is where the big ships came in from Canada and the Baltic.
-Where the Mayflower sailed from.
-And dockworkers, from Scandinavia to Malaysia, unloaded thousands of tonnes of timber a day.
 Today, Rotherhithe, Canada Water and Surrey Docks form the Rotherhithe peninsula, one of London’s most distinctive neighbourhoods, with a landscape and history that have been shaped by water.
 Once low-lying marshland, this riverside location became a globally important commercial and maritime hub.

 Here some of the world’s most famous ships were built, moored and repaired, while timber, grain and other imports from around the world were unloaded in vast quantities along its docksides and wharves.
 Alongside this a community with a distinctive working culture emerged.